 See recipe card for quantities.

-On a clean surface, add whisked egg and flour to the riced potatoes.
+On a clean floured surface, add whisked egg and flour to the riced potatoes.
 Using a scraper fold the dough.
-Don't over work the dough.
+For soft pillowy gnocchi try not to over work the gnocchi dough.
 Try to get a consistency that is just right for rolling, but doesn't stick to your hands.
+You can also use a large bowl to form the gnocchi dough.

-Working with small sections at a time, remove a section of dough and form an oval meatball type shape in your hand then roll it in potato starch until you create a long finger shaped piece.
-Cut that piece into smaller pieces no wider than one inch.
+Working with small sections at a time, remove a piece of dough and form an oval meatball type shape in your hand then roll it in potato starch until you create a long sausage shape.
+Cut that piece into smaller bite-sized pieces, with a sharp knife, not wider than one inch.
+Try to make the sizes equal pieces.

-Roll the pieces down a fork to make a design if you want.
-Place them on a baking sheet lined with parchment paper so that they dry a little.
+To make that classic gnocchi shape, roll the pieces down the tines of fork to make a design if you want.
+You can also use a gnocchi board to make the design.
+Place them on a baking sheet lined with parchment paper in a single layer so that they dry a little.
 The best thing is to place the baking sheet in the freezer to cool until you are ready to boil them.

-Bring a large pot of water to a boil.
-Place your gnocchi in the pot.
-The water will cool down and may take a minute to work back up to a boil.
+Bring a large pot of salted water to a boil.
+Place your uncooked gnocchi in the pot and continue to cook on medium heat.
+The water will cool down and may take a minute to come back up to a boil.
+Use a slotted spoon to stir the pot so that it heats back up.

 How do You Know When Gnocchi are Cooked?